konprou/PRonDotPlot/Readme.txt

 Email: kprousalis@csd.auth.gr

 PURPOSE
-This program is designed to detect imperfect diagonal lines for dot matrix plots.
+This program is designed to detect perfect or imperfect diagonal lines for dot matrix plots.
 As accepted files are only fasta format.
 Only pairwise alignment is allowed for different sequences covering the most common patterns: